AdobeDocs/commerce-frontend-core/src/pages/guide/css/quickstart/compilation-mode.md

 ---
 title: Compilation Mode | Commerce Frontend Development
-description: Learn LESS compilation modes for Adobe Commerce and Magento Open Source themes.
+description: Learn how to use LESS compilation modes for Adobe Commerce and Magento Open Source themes.
 ---

 # Compilation mode